Kong/kongponents/docs/components/table-view.md

 A nested table represents data that differs from the parent table but is loosely related.
 This type of nested table does not require any special handling other than setting the [`nested` prop](#nested) to `true`.

-Notice that column vibility, column resizing and bulk actions features, as well as `toolbar` slot, are disabled in nested tables.
+Notice that column visibility, column resizing and bulk actions features, as well as `toolbar` slot, are disabled in nested tables.

 <KTableView
   :headers="teamsHeaders"